| |

 Campbell (M.D., San Rafael, Calif.) observed me

-in surgery.
 The first two cases he observed

 were characterized by extremely intractable